Canopus 2

 Canopus 2 was a single stage, sub-orbital sounding rocket that was built by Argentina.

+Canopus 1

+A first version, Canopus 1, was tested between 1966 and 1967.
+Canopus 1 was also used as the first stage of the Rigel sounding rocket between 1969 and 1973.

+Launches

+Canopus 1 was launched two times from CELPA Chamical:

+Canopus 2

-There were a total of three launches during 1969, with no failures.
+Canopus 2 was introduced in 1969.
+There were a total of three launches during 1969 from CELPA Chamical and CELPA Mar Chiquita with no failures.
+Another launch happened in 1971 from CELPA Chamical.
 The launch apogee was 150 kilometres in altitude.
 The vehicle had a length of 4 metres and launch mass of 300 kilograms.
 It was capable of lifting a 50 kg payload to an altitude of 100 km, and on some flights had an apogee of 150 kilometres.

-Canopus was also used as the first stage of the Rigel sounding rocket between 1969 and 1973.
+Canopus 2 was also used for both stages of Castor A and the second stage of Tauro sounding rocket.